 (2) The potential insured desires to leave money behind so that family or friends have a way to provide a proper burial.

 Plus, there are additional fees when wrapping up an estate, such as paying off any secure creditors.
 And the alternative to having money for a proper burial is not pretty.
-Either a family member will have to shell out the money, your body will be donated to science, community donations, etc…
+Either a family member will have the financial burden of shelling out the money, your body will be donated to science, community donations, gofundme campaigns, etc…

 Top 10 Final Expense Whole Life Insurance and Burial Insurance Companies of 2017

 Americo offers various whole life products to help with final expenses and burial costs for applicants ages 50-85.
-The products come with guaranteed level premiums and coverage cannot be canceled due to health or age.
+The burial policy offers guaranteed level premiums and coverage cannot be canceled due to health or age.
 Face amounts range from $2,000 to $30,000.

 Accelerated Benefit rider is available on Ultra Protector I and II allowing up to 50% of face amount to be paid to the insured if he or she is diagnosed with a terminal illness.
 Ultra Protector I and II are simplified issue and do require the applicant to pass a health screening involving health questions and height and weight requirements.